olooney/oranlooney.com/content/post/kaprekar.md

 There are two edge cases to consider.
-In order for the procedure to work correctly, we need to treat numbers less than 100 (and which therefore have three or fewer digits when written normally) as if they indeed had four digits and were left-padded with zeros.
-For example, we would treat the number 42 as having four digits "0042" and take 4200 - 0024 to obtain 4176.
+In order for the procedure to work correctly, we need to treat numbers less than 100 (and which therefore have three or fewer digits when written normally) as if they indeed had four digits and were padded with leading zeros.
+For example, we would treat the number 42 as having the four digits "0042" and take 4200 - 0024 to obtain 4176.
 Also, if the Kaprekar procedure is applied to numbers with all the same digits, such as 5555, then the result would be zero, which is inconvenient.
 For that reason, we exclude such numbers from the domain, and simply say that the function is undefined on them.

 All of this can be succinctly and exactly expressed in a few lines of code: